elotroalex/chiens/_texts/translation.md

 - {:.sp} The Man Reciter.

 - {:.pr.i} It rises ...
 From the depths of the earth, it rises ...
-The black surge rises ... waves of screams ... swamps of animal scent ... the storm foaming up bare feet ... and it teems with others running down mountain trails, climbing the ravine escarpments, obscene torrents and wild feeders of chaotic rivers, of rotten seas, of convulsive oceans with the smoky laughter of machetes and cheap booze ...
+The Black surge rises ... waves of screams ... swamps of animal odors ... the storm foaming up bare feet ... and it teems with others running down mountain trails, climbing the ravine escarpments; obscene and wild torrents, feeders of chaotic rivers, of rotten seas, of convulsive oceans with the sooty laughter of machetes and cheap booze ...

 - {:.sp} The Chorus.

-- {:.i2} In my black and red hand, a white elderberry's dawn.
+- {:.i2} In my black and red hand, a white elderberry's dawn loses its breath.

 ---